Updated June 2019

 These are probably the most obvious.

-From clothing brands, niche stores like Vapemate, and even Amazon, any website that allows you to buy a physical product comes under this umbrella.
+From clothing brands, niche stores like Vapemate, and even global brands like Amazon, any website that allows you to buy a physical product comes under this umbrella.

 After a transaction, items are typically delivered to the customer via couriers or can be collected from an appropriate pickup location.